crownstone/bluenet/docs/ASSET_FILTER_STORE.md

 ## Version

-### Trackable parser protocol version
+### Asset Filter Store protocol version
-All commands that the trackable parser accepts contain a `uint8` command protocol version.
+All commands that the Asset Filter Store accepts contain a `uint8` command protocol version.
 This version will be incremented when making breaking changes to the protocol.

 Name | type | Description